yskszk63/java-language-server/README.md

 ### Java service process

-The java service process uses the implementation of the Java compiler in tools.jar, which is a part of the JDK.
+The java service process uses the standard implementation of the Java compiler.
 When VS Code needs to lint a file, perform autocomplete, or some other task that requires Java code insight, the java service process invokes the Java compiler programatically,